getsolus/help-center-docs/docs/user/software/utilities/ksysguard.md

 # KSysGuard

-[KSysGuard](https://userbase.kde.org/KSysGuard) KSysGuard, also known as KDE System Guard and KDE System Monitor, is designed to make simple process control available to a user without needing to do any special setup.
+[KSysGuard](https://userbase.kde.org/KSysGuard), also known as KDE System Guard and KDE System Monitor, is designed to make simple process control available to a user without needing to do any special setup.

 ## Installation